This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS. It covers:

 sbatch -n <number of CPU cores>

-Note: Jobs submitted with a number of CPU cores greater than 16 will be terminated (killed) by SLURM scheduler with the following statement in the job output file:
+Note: Jobs submitted with a number of CPU cores greater than 16 will be terminated (killed) by the SLURM scheduler with the following statement in the job output file:

 Distributed memory jobs with inter-node communication using the MPI library should be submitted to